-William Kidd was born in Dundee, Scotland in about 1654 to Captain John Kyd, and his wife Bessie Butchart.
-When he was just a boy, his father was lost at sea and his family was financially supported by a local society.
+William Kidd was born in Dundee, Scotland, in about 1654 to Captain John Kyd and his wife, Bessie Butchart.
+When he was just a boy, his father was lost at sea, and a local society financially supported his family.
 When he was old enough, he went to work as a privateer for European royals to attack foreign ships.

 After working for various buccaneer crews, William became a respected privateer in his own right by the 1680s.
 At about this time, Kidd set sail for America and settled in New York City, where he befriended many prominent colonial citizens, including three governors.

 By 1689, Kidd was a member of a French-English pirate crew sailing the Caribbean under Captain Jean Fantin.
 During one of these voyages, Kidd and other crew members mutinied, ousted the captain, and in August, sailed to the British colony of Nevis in the Caribbean Sea.
 The ship, equipped with 16 guns, then became part of Nevis Governor Christopher Codrington’s small fleet, was renamed the Blessed William, and William Kidd became its new captain.
 Governor Codrington’s small fleet was tasked to defend Nevis from the French, with whom the English were at war.

 As tensions increased between England and France, Captain Kidd’s influence grew as he was tasked with protecting English ships, not only in the Caribbean but also along the coast of New England.
 By 1690 he was an established sea captain and shipowner in New York City, where he owned property and, at various times, was dispatched by both New York and Massachusetts to rid the coast of enemy privateers.